Man charged after 21-hour standoff atop old blast furnace

 BETHLEHEM, Pa.
-(AP) - A man who authorities say climbed atop the rusting blast furnace at a former eastern Pennsylvania steel mill, prompting evacuation of an arts and entertainment venue now at the site, is now facing a felony charge of risking a catastrophe.
+(AP) - A man who climbed atop the rusting blast furnace at a former eastern Pennsylvania steel mill, prompting evacuation of an arts and entertainment venue now at the site, is now facing a felony charge of risking a catastrophe.

-Twenty-five-year-old Jonathan David Wallace of Mertztown was also charged Sunday with reckless endangering and defiant trespass following the more-than-21-hour ordeal at the old Bethlehem Steel Corp. site.
+Jonathan David Wallace, 25, of Mertztown was also charged Sunday with reckless endangering and defiant trespass following the more-than-21-hour ordeal at the old Bethlehem Steel Corp. site that ended Saturday.

-Events at the SteelStacks campus were postponed or canceled as the man balanced on a beam hundreds of feet above.
-Officers climbed to a platform below and talked to him for hours before his arrest Saturday afternoon.
+An outdoor concert scheduled at the SteelStacks campus was canceled and about 1,500 people evacuated after the man climbed up shortly before 7 p.m.
+Friday, balancing precariously on a single steel beam hundreds of feet above the venue.
+Events scheduled later were postponed or canceled.

+Officers climbed to a platform below and talked to the man for hours, and he was taken into custody at about 4:30 p.m.
+Saturday.

+District Attorney John Morganelli and Bethlehem Police Chief Mark DiLuzio said the man appeared to be contemplating taking his own life during the standoff.
+He was taken for a mental health evaluation, and officials said he could be eligible for mental health court depending on the outcome of such evaluations.

-Court documents don’t list an attorney for Wallace; messages left at numbers listed for him weren’t immediately returned Sunday.
+Court documents don’t list an attorney for Wallace; a message left at a number listed for him wasn’t immediately returned Sunday.

 Copyright © 2019 The Washington Times, LLC.